liuxinSCer/XcorrUncertainty/README.md

 If you use any part of this program in your research, please cite:

-Liu, X., & Beroza, G. (2019).
-Quantifying the effects of non-diffuse noise on ballistic and coda wave amplitude from variances of seismic noise interferometry in Southern California. https://doi.org/10.1002/essoar.10500859.1
+Liu, X., & Beroza, G. C. ( 2020).
+Quantifying the Effects of Nondiffuse Noise on Ballistic and Coda Wave Amplitude From Variances of Seismic Noise Interferometry in Southern California.
+Journal of Geophysical Research: Solid Earth, 125, e2019JB017617. https://doi.org/10.1029/2019JB017617.
+Preprint: https://doi.org/10.1002/essoar.10500859.1

 Liu, X., Ben-Zion, Y., & Zigone, D. (2016).
 Frequency domain analysis of errors in cross-correlations of ambient seismic noise.
 Geophysical Journal International, 207(3), 1630-1652. https://doi.org/10.1093/gji/ggw361